TutorKidsDad/Esp32/ESP32_ESP8266-Passing_Input/README.md

 Here’s a simple connection diagram:

 - **ESP32/ESP8266**: Connect to a USB power source.
-- **Servo Motor (Optional)**: Connect the signal pin to a GPIO pin, VCC to 5V, and GND to ground.

 ## Future Improvements

 - **Servo Control**: Implement servo control based on the integer and float inputs.
-- **Real-time Data**: Display real-time sensor data or servo positions on the web interface.
+- **Real-time Data**: Display real-time sensor data or other parameters on the web interface.
 - **Additional Input Elements**: Add sliders, dropdowns, or other HTML elements for more advanced control.

+---